dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/configuration.md

 Other configuration providers registered by the app can also provide configuration, but not all providers or provider features are appropriate:

 * [Azure Key Vault configuration provider](xref:security/key-vault-configuration): The provider isn't supported for managed identity and application ID (client ID) with client secret scenarios.
 Application ID with a client secret isn't recommended for any ASP.NET Core app, especially client-side apps because the client secret can't be secured client-side to access the Azure Key Vault service.
-* [Azure App configuration provider](/azure/azure-app-configuration/quickstart-aspnet-core-app): The provider isn't appropriate for client-side apps because they don't run on a server in Azure.
+* [Azure App configuration provider](/azure/azure-app-configuration/quickstart-aspnet-core-app): The provider isn't appropriate for a client-side app because the app doesn't run on a server in Azure.

 For more information on configuration providers, see <xref:fundamentals/configuration/index>.